thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/socket-connector/device-attribute-requests-advanced-section.md

 ]
 ```

-Also, you can request multiple attributes at once.
+Additionally, you can request multiple attributes at once.
 Simply add one more slice expression to
 attributeNameExpression parameter.
-For example, we want to request two shared attributes in one request, our config
+For example, if we want to request two shared attributes in a single request, our config
-will look like:
+will look like this:

 ```json
 "attributeRequests": [